Welcome to today's edition of the Rush 24-7 podcast.

 And use the Wi-Fi.

-People expect foods from Dunkin' Donuts to be unhealthy, but Starbucks is more of an upper middle class, healthy hip, politically correct facade.
+People expect foods from Dunkin' Donuts to be unhealthy, but Starbucks is more of an upper-middle-class, healthy hip, politically correct facade.

-It's a facade.
+Said, Michael, it's a facade.

-Well yeah, it actually sounds like it sounds like I ought to be the owner of Starbucks.
+Yeah, it actually sounds like it sounds like I ought to be the owner of Starbucks.

 It sounds like something I would do.

-Create some hip joint, attract a bunch of liberals in there, and secretly clog their arteries, making them think they're just drinking coffee.
+Create some hip joint, attract a bunch of liberals in there and secretly clog their arteries, making them think they're just drinking coffee.

 And then there's this.

-Researchers found that lab mice, given a diet full of broccoli, carrots, green beans, corn, and peas, develop far less artery narrowing than those reared on a veggie-free diet.
+According to a study in mice, researchers found that lab mice, given a diet full of broccoli, carrots, green beans, corn, and peas, develop far less artery narrowing than those reared on a veggie-free diet.

 See, folks, you are so fortunate to have me as your host.